massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-author/mapped-locations.md

 ### Usage Guidelines
 * The decorative link was placed above the map to make it easy for screen readers to use instead of placing it after the map like we normally do for a 'view more' type link.
+* The decorative link should take the user to a page that lists out all of the address contained within the map.

 ### JavaScript Used
 * This pattern uses JavaScript for the Google map (js/modules/googleMap.js)